Czech VW unit Skoda Auto unions approve wage agreement - union newsletter

-PRAGUE, April 20 Unions at Skoda Auto, the Czech unit of Volkswagen AG, approved on Wednesday an agreement with management on wage hikes for the next two years, the union chief said in a union newsletter.
+PRAGUE Unions at Skoda Auto, the Czech unit of Volkswagen AG (VOWG.DE), approved on Wednesday an agreement with management on wage hikes for the next two years, the union chief said in a union newsletter.

 Wage tariffs will rise by 3.5 percent as of April and another 3 percent in January 2017, the Skodovacky Odborar newsletter said, and additional increases will come in other parts of salaries.